SoftUni-Internal/interactive-content/EN/02-Generics/02-Generic-Classes-and-Interfaces.md

 # Generic Classes and Interfaces

-[slide]
+[slide hideTitle]

 # Generic Classes

-We can define our own classes with generics type.
+We can define our **classes** as a **generic type**.

 A generic type is a class or interface that is parameterized over types.

 In the generic class declarations, the name of the class is followed by the type parameter section.

-The type parameter, also known as the type variable, is an identifier used to specify a generic type name.
+The **type parameter**, also known as the type variable, is an identifier used to specify a generic type name.

 The type parameter section of the generic class can include one or more type parameters that are separated by commas.

 These classes are also known as parameterized classes.

-In the following example, we have a generic class Container which accepts one type parameter:
+In the following example, we have a generic class `Container` that accepts one type parameter:

 ```java
 public class Container<T> {